 In the Affidavit of Support sample, the sponsor has a household income of $89,300.
 Based on the table in Form I-864P, this income is more than 125 percent of the poverty guidelines for a household of eight in the state of California.
 The sponsor’s wife also has separate income, she could act as a household member with contributing income.
 A household member generally must submit Form I-864A along with the principal sponsor’s I-864.
 CitizenPath’s software can help you navigate this supplemental form (I-864A) for household members.

 Affidavit of Support Sample Cases

 Joseph petitioned his foreign spouse for permanent residence and is now preparing Form I-864 to sponsor her.
 Joseph was unemployed for the first six months of the year, but started working at a job on July 1 that pays an annual salary of $50,000.
 He does not expect to earn income from any other sources, and he is planning to work for this employer indefinitely.
 Joseph’s current individual annual income is $25,000 (not $50,000) because that is the amount of income he is anticipating earning in the current year (January through December).

 Pascual filed a petition to help his parents immigrate to the United States.
 His parents are now applying for an immigrant visa at the U.S. embassy, so he’s completing Form I-864, Affidavit of Support, for each parent.
 Pascual is a bartender who also has a graphic design business on the side.
 In determining his income, he can use his wages, tips and business income.
 If Pascual counts all of the tips he earns from bar tending and counts the cash he gets from graphic design jobs, he would make enough to sponsor his parents.
-Unfortunately, Pascual has underreported this amount on previous years’ tax returns.
+Unfortunately, Pascual has under reported this amount on previous years’ tax returns.
 In fact, based on last year’s tax returns, Pascual would not qualify as a sponsor.
 In this Affidavit of Support sample case, Pascual may need to obtain a joint sponsor.
 Regardless, he should speak to an immigration attorney and tax professional that can help him through the current situation.